-Whether you’re a designer, an illustrator or a fine artist, the secret to selling more artwork comes from your blog’s ability to bridge the gap between you, the creative artist and your work.
+The secret to selling more artwork comes from your ability to bridge the gap between you as the artist, your work and your potential customers.

 I’ve looked at plenty of artist’s websites in my time as an arts and culture columnist and almost every single one of them has just three main pages: a brief bio, a gallery page and a contact page.